Several different configurations are possible, depending on the

 • Alternatively, you can enable the feature by defining

-with the caveat that some other header
+NCURSES_WIDECHAR with the caveat that some other header

-may require a specific value for
+file than curses.h may require a specific value for

-(or a system-specific symbol).
+_XOPEN_SOURCE (or a system-specific symbol).

-file which is installed for the wide-character
+The curses.h file which is installed for the wide-character

 library is designed to be compatible with the normal

 library's header.
-Only the size of the WINDOW
+Only the size of the WINDOW structure

 differs, and very few applications require more than a

-pointer to WINDOW
+pointer to WINDOWs.

 If the headers are installed allowing overwrite, the wide-